 Empathy is difficult.
 It is also crucial to the progress of both science and society.
 It demands that we make a deliberate and consistent effort to step out of our familiar frames of reference.
 Only then can we synthesize different perspectives, observations, and experiences — the very act at the heart of creativity, which will be essential to solving the increasingly complex problems that beset our world.

 There is dark matter and energy around us that we don’t see; there is light and sound that we don’t see or hear.
-Our thoughts are but grains of sand in a universal ocean.
+Our thoughts are but grains of sand in a universal ocean of thought.
 We should be humble about them and empathic toward others.